A promise of quality

 Main dimensions

-This is to check whether the desired geometric dimensions have been adhered to.
-Do the platform dimensions match the specifications in the order.
-Is the overall height of the lift table not too high?
+Through a comparison with the order data, it is verified whether the desired geometric dimensions have been adhered to: Do the platform dimensions match the manufacturing approval?
+Is the height of the lift table correct?
 Is the required lifting height achieved?

 Power supply

-In addition to the pure connection data of the hydraulics and electrics, the professional laying of the lines is also examined.
-Were the appropriate bending radii observed?
-Are cables not routed over sharp edges and corners?
-Are only trailing cables used in the energy chain?
+In addition to the pure connection data for hydraulics and electrics, the proper routing of the lines is also evaluated: Have the appropriate bending radii been adhered to?
+Are the lines routed over no sharp edges and corners?
+Are only flexible cables used in the energy chain?

-Each lift table is equipped with various safety devices.
-In the simplest case, a pipe rupture safety valve is sufficient to protect the lift table platform from dropping uncontrollably in the event of a pipe rupture.
-In addition, there are usually also foot protection safety edges which, when triggered, prevent the platform from lowering any further, but must still allow it to be raised.
+Every lift table is equipped with various safety devices.
+In the simplest case, a pipe-break protection is sufficient, which protects the lift table platform from crashing in the event of a line break.
+In addition, toe protection safety strips are usually present, which, when triggered, prevent further lowering of the platform but must still allow lifting to continue.

 Load tests

-Various load tests are carried out in this test phase.
-For example, we require the lift table to perform at least thirty complete lifting and lowering movements with the nominal load without exhibiting any faults.
+In this testing phase, we subject the lift table to various load tests.
+For example, the lift table must perform at least thirty complete lifting and lowering movements with nominal load without any malfunctions.

-In addition, the lift table is subjected to a twenty-five per cent overload and may not suffer permanent deformation or damage even in the most unfavourable position.
+Additionally, the lift table is subjected to a 25% overload and must not sustain any permanent deformations or damage even in the most unfavourable position.

-Other inspection and test conditions include, for example, checking the paint finish, comparing the welds with the production drawings and welding specifications or the correct application of all markings directly on the lift table.
+Additional tests include, for example, the inspection of the painting, the comparison of welds with the manufacturing drawings and welding specifications, as well as the proper placement of all markings directly on the lift table.

 Checklist

-Some of the requirements originate from EN 1570-1 and have been incorporated into our test cycle.
-However, a large part of the inspections and tests exceed the required scope and have been integrated in the checklist to ensure that you acquire a high-quality lift table.
+Some requirements are derived from EN 1570-1 and have been integrated into our testing cycle.
+However, a significant portion of the tests exceeds the required standards to ensure the quality of our lift tables.

-It should also be noted that these checklists are not suitable for inspecting used scissor lift tables .
-In the case of used scissor lifts, further points should be included in the inspection.
-This includes, among other things, checking the age of the hydraulic hoses or the soiling of existing sensors.
-On the other hand, some inspection points fall away; the platform dimensions do not change over time, for example.
+It is important to note that these checklists are not suitable for inspecting used scissor lift tables.
+Additional inspection points need to be considered for used scissor lift tables, such as checking the age of hydraulic hoses and the cleanliness of existing sensors.
+At the same time, some inspection points are omitted, as, for example, platform dimensions do not change over time.